<aside> <img src="/icons/stars_gray.svg" alt="/icons/stars_gray.svg" width="40px" />

 </aside>

 I am the director of the MiNT Laboratory.
-I currently work as an Assistant Professor in the College of Education at the University of South Florida.
-Before that, I was a Dean's Diversity Postdoctoral Fellow in the College of Education and Human Ecology at The Ohio State University.
+I currently work as an Assistant Professor in the School of Education at the Johns Hopkins University.
+Before that, I was an Assistant Professor at the University of South Florida and Dean's Diversity Postdoctoral Fellow at The Ohio State University.
 When I am not writing papers, I love to spend time with my family and play with my big camera.

 I graduated from the University of Delaware with a Ph.D. in Education in 2022.
 I hold a master’s degree in Curriculum and Instruction from the University of Maryland, College Park, and a bachelor’s degree in Teaching Chinese as a Foreign Language from the Shanghai University of Finance and Economics in China.
 Prior to pursuing my academic career, I worked as an elementary school Chinese immersion teacher in Delaware.